leeCodes-bit/SCA-Cloud-School-Application/README.md

 26. I updated the readme file
 27. Then push to the main branch on github

+NB: I didn't store the docker related files in a docker folder because the docker file should be in the root of my application folder so I can view the image and run the container.

 Link to dockerhub repo [https://hub.docker.com/repository/docker/eel30/sca-node-app](https://hub.docker.com/repository/docker/eel30/sca-node-app)